 - Affected employees can choose to join the new operator or be redeployed by their current employer, where feasible.

-These employee aspects of the Guidelines have been incorporated into LTA’s tender documents, and will also be included into LTA’s subsequent contract with the Operator.
+These employee aspects of the Guidelines have been incorporated into LTA’s tender documents, and will also be included in LTA’s subsequent contract with the Operator.

 With the transition to a bus contracting model, the Government intends to also raise bus service levels to beyond those of the expanded BSEP.